 The GOOGLEFINANCE function is a powerful tool for incorporating real-time financial data into Google Sheets.
-It allows users to access current stock prices, currency conversion rates, and historical data spanning days, weeks, months, or even years, all within a single function.
+It allows users to access current stock prices, current day's trading volume, currency conversion rates, and historical data spanning days, weeks, months, or even years, all within a single function.

 In this article, we will demonstrate how to use the GOOGLEFINANCE function to work with stocks.
 Additionally, we will explain how to manage financial currency data.